agostone/grunt-tama/README.md

 1. beforeHooks
 2. beforeInitConfig
+3. afterTamaInitialized
-3. beforeRegisterTask
+4. beforeRegisterTask
+5. afterRegisterTask
-4. beforeLoadCustomTask
+6. beforeLoadCustomTask
-5. beforeLoadModuleTasks
+7. beforeLoadModuleTasks

 The config option is an array.
 Each element represents a listener initialization function and can be a string - path and filename - or an inline function.